awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 ## Oracle Database Parameter Support<a name="Oracle.Concepts.FeatureSupport.Parameters"></a>

-Parameters in Amazon RDS are managed using parameter groups\.
-See [Working with DB Parameter Groups](USER_WorkingWithParamGroups.md) for more information\.
+In Amazon RDS, you manage parameters using parameter groups\.
+For more information, see [Working with DB Parameter Groups](USER_WorkingWithParamGroups.md)\.
 To view the supported parameters for a specific Oracle edition and version, you can run the AWS CLI [https://docs.aws.amazon.com/cli/latest/reference/rds/describe-engine-default-parameters.html](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-engine-default-parameters.html) command\.

-For example, to view the supported parameters for Oracle Enterprise Edition, version 12\.2, run the following command:
+For example, to view the supported parameters for Oracle Enterprise Edition version 12\.2, run the following command:

 ```
 aws rds describe-engine-default-parameters --db-parameter-group-family oracle-ee-12.2